Rflands92/Fords-Portfolio/README.md

 ---

-## Study Area
+Study Area

 **Grand County, Colorado** — The East Troublesome Fire burned primarily through the **Arapaho & Roosevelt National Forest** and threatened the communities of Grand Lake and Granby before containment.

 ---

-## How to Run the Notebook
+How to Run the Notebook

 1. Open **ArcGIS Pro** and launch the notebook from the Catalog pane
 2. Update `PROJECT_FOLDER` in Section 1 to your local working directory
 3. Download MTBS data from https://www.mtbs.gov/direct-download (Event ID: `CO4023510601020201021`)
 4. Ensure **Spatial Analyst** extension is licensed in ArcGIS Pro
-5. Run cells sequentially from top to bottom
+5. Run cells sequentially from top to bottom.

-> **Requirements:** ArcGIS Pro 2.9+, ArcGIS API for Python, Spatial Analyst license, ArcGIS Online account

 ---

-## References
+References

 - MTBS Program: https://www.mtbs.gov
 - USFS EDW Open Data: https://data.fs.usda.gov/geodata/edw/datasets.php